Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Shear viscosity for neutral black holes

 \subsection{Low temperature expansion}

-With (\ref{temp2}), one has $\hat{\beta}^2\to3$ at low temperature.
+With (\ref{temp2}), one has $\hat{\beta}^2\sim3$ at low temperature.
 Similarly,

-As the equations of motion are rather complicated, and what is needed is only the value of $h(1)$, we are not going to give the explicit form of it in this paper.
-However, one could find that at $0$th order,
+As the equations of motion are rather complicated, and what is needed is only the value of $h(1)$, we are not going to give the explicit form of the equations in this paper.
+However, at the $0$th order, one finds that